dask-contrib/dask-histogram/README.md

 The [boost-histogram](https://github.com/scikit-hep/boost-histogram)
 library provides a performant object oriented API for histogramming in Python.
-This library adds support for lazy calculations on Dask collections, built on the foundation of boost-histogram.
+Building on foundation of boost-histogram, dask-histogram adds support for lazy calculations on Dask collections.

 **The library is still in development but welcomes testing.**